o3de/o3de-physics-test-scene/README.md

 # o3de-physics-test-scene

+This project is intended to serve as a validation tool and a testbed for physics development which are focused on joints and vehicle dynamics.

 ***Testing physics in Open 3D Engine***

 Project created with O3DE ver.
 2205, Windows.
+It should also run on Linux.

 Project consists of 2 levels:
 - robot_arm_test1
 - mobile_robot1

-## Robot Artm Test
+## Robot Arm Test

 ![Robot arm simulation](Doc/robot_arm.png)